bebee4java/sqlalarm/README.md

     "job_time":"2019-12-26 12:00:00"
 }
 ```
-5. If use console sink, you will get following info in the console:
+5. If use console sink, you will get following info in the console(Observable the fail events are filtered out and succeed events are ignored):
 ![alarm-console-sink](docs/alarm-console-sink.jpg)

-> **notes:** the order of step 2&3 is not required, and the alert rule is not necessary when starting the SQLAlarm serve.
+> **notes:** the order of step 2&3 is not required, and the alarm rule is not necessary when starting the SQLAlarm serve.

 ### Features
 1. Supports docking multiple data sources as event center(kafka or redis stream-enabled source), and it's scalable you can customize the data source only extends the class [BaseInput](sa-core/src/main/java/dt/sql/alarm/input/BaseInput.scala)